Thursday, 12 June 2014

 The young man on the left, Afzal Virk, lives here with his family.
 (22.03.2014.)

-The owners say that this iron safe is the only thing belonged to the family of Bhagat Singh that they still have in this house.
+The owners say that this iron safe is the only item belonging to Bhagat Singh's family that remains in the house.
 (22.03.2014.)

 A view of the street just outside the home of Bhagat Singh.
 (22.03.2014.)